PerlFFI/FFI-Platypus/README.md

 - [FFI](https://metacpan.org/pod/FFI)

-    Foreign function interface based on (nomenclature is everything) FSF's `ffcall`.
-It hasn't worked for quite some time, and `ffcall` is no longer supported or distributed.
+    Older, simpler, less featureful FFI.
+It used to be implemented using FSF's `ffcall`.
+Because `ffcall` has been unsupported for some time, I reimplemented this module using [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus).

 - [C::DynaLib](https://metacpan.org/pod/C::DynaLib)